 4.4 Grant payments are paid in sterling.
 They are transferred to you by the means we have agreed following Registration or subsequently requested by you and accepted by us.
 Please note that we are unable to make Grant payments to you without your correct payment information.

-4.5 We reserve the right to decline to process any Grant payments at any time if we have reasonable grounds to believe that such transactions are related to fraudulent activity of any kind.
+4.5 We reserve the right to decline to process any Grant payments at any time if we have reasonable grounds to believe that such transactions are related to fraudulent activity or misuse of any kind.

 5. Delivered Campaigns

 5.1 Volunteers must provide evidence to D4R as soon as practicable, and no more than two months after receiving a Grant, that the Aid as funded in good faith by D4R, has been bought and delivered.